39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 34. Make a Peace Sign.

-For silent signals in the classroom that are simple, make a peace sign with your fingers while walking about students until they are silent.
+For silent signals in the classroom, make a peace sign with your fingers while walking about until students are silent.

 35. Wiggle Your Earlobe.

-Walk about the classroom, wiggling your ear until you have all attention focused on you.
+Walk about the classroom, wiggling your ear until you have all attention on you.

 36. Place a Cup on Teacher’s Desk or Table Group.

-This attention-grabber works well for small group activities like centers and group projects.
+This attention-grabber works well for small group activities and group projects.

 When you need members’ attention, place a cup open-side down on their table group.